 Users: It's important to understand if the user, which the application is serving, is local to the region or global.
 Specifically for global applications, careful considerations should be made for redundancy, capacity, and high availability design.
-Anycast design greatly simplified the availability of applications to the global users.
+Anycast design greatly simplifies the availability of applications to the global users.

-Application: The application serving the user can reside on on-prem or any other cloud or in a mix of locations.
+Application: The application serving the user can reside on-prem, on any other cloud, or in a mix of locations.
 They can also be hosted in specific regions or multiple regions.
-They can be connected to the front end via private connectivity or over the internet or use VPN.
+They can be connected to the front end via private connectivity, over the internet, or using VPN.
 Cloud Load Balancing allows for configuring and deploying applications with high levels of redundancy and availability.

-Database: The database where all the storage resides and its high availability requirements .
+Database: The database where all the storage resides and its high availability requirements.